applicaster/developer.applicaster.com/book/zappifest/zappifest.md

 Run `zappifest publish --plugin-id <plugin-id> --manifest <path-to-manifest-json-file> --access-token <zapp-access-token>`

-#### Custom Field Tool Tips
+#### Custom Field Tooltips

-When you are creating a custom field via the 'zappifest init' instructions, you will be required to create a tool tip describing the custom field so that Zapp users can understand the purpose of the field and how they should handle it.
+When you are creating a custom field via the 'zappifest init' instructions, you will be required to create a tooltip describing the custom field so that Zapp users can understand the purpose of the field and how they should handle it.

-There are three types of tool tips.
+There are three types of tooltips.

 1. Plain Text
     * This will appear like the example below: